edgio-docs/edgio-docs/guides/graphql.md

 cache-control: max-age=3600, stale-while-revalidate=86400
 ```

+### Cache Key

+Regardless of the method you choose to define caching rules, Layer0 incorporates the request body into the cache key for all `POST` requests.
+This means that if two requests have different request bodies,
+their responses will be cached separately.

 ## Invalidating stale queries

 Layer0 gives you the ability to purge individual queries from the edge cache by assigning surrogate keys to each cached response.